After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 39 – Use a stay-wet palette

-Acrylics are fast-drying, and when you squeeze more paint than you will use on the palette, it will dry and you won’t be able to reactivate it again.
+Acrylics are fast-drying unlike oil paints, and when you squeeze more paint than you will use on the palette, it will dry and you won’t be able to reactivate it again.

 You will learn with experience how much paint you need, meanwhile, use stay-wet palettes.

-You have more time to work with paint, you have less dried and ruined paint – save time and money!
+You have more time to work with paint, you have less ruined dried paint – save time and money!

 40 – Paint should be always clean